verifythis/verifythis.github.io/online-event-dec.md

 and that with a model in Uppaal these timing aspects could be modelled as well (after a certain time, a player can always win).

+### SolC-verify

-Jonas S then shows his formalisation in SolC-verify.
+Jonas Schiffl then shows his formalisation in SolC-verify.
 This is a contract-based tool for Solidity.
 The require statements are considered preconditions, the user adds postconditions and modifies clauses.
 Internally, this is translated into Boogie.